Patient education: Vaccination during pregnancy (Beyond the Basics)

 - Harvard T. H. Chan School of Public Health

 Vaccines work by stimulating the immune system to produce antibodies, which can fight infections and prevent you from becoming ill.
 Some immunizations are safe to give during pregnancy, while others should be given at least one month before becoming pregnant.
-Certain immunizations may be recommended for women who are at high risk of becoming infected during pregnancy, but are not recommended for pregnant women at low risk of infection.
+Some immunizations are recommended for all women during pregnancy, while others may be recommended for women who are at high risk of becoming infected during pregnancy, but are not recommended for pregnant women at low risk of infection.

 Immunizations for nonpregnant adults are discussed separately.
 (See "Patient education: Adult vaccines (Beyond the Basics)".)